Naman-saini/DDOS-ATTACK-DETECTION-USING-MACHINE-LEARNING/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Results
-DDoS attacks analysis and detection were performed using machine learning method.
-In this work, a SDN specific dataset is used.
-The dataset originally includes 23 features.
-The output feature is the last column of the dataset i.e. class label which classifies the traffic type to be benign or malicious.
-The malicious traffic is labelled as 1 and the benign traffic is labelled as 0.
-It has 104345 instances.
-The null values were observed in the rx_kbps and tot_kbps and were hence dropped for model development.
-The data processing steps were completed, including data preparation/cleaning, One Hot encoding, and normalization.
-After one hot encoding the dataframe had 103839 instances with 57 features and was fed into the model.A Deep Neural Network was used as the proposed model.
-The efficacy of our proposed model was observed to be higher than that of the baseline classifiers used.
-The accuracy of our proposed model was observed to be 87% which is approximately 1.21% higher than the next best model XGBoost whose accuracy stands at 98.17%
-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributions
 Contributions are what make open source such a fantastic environment to learn, inspire, and create.
 Any contribution you could provide to this existing work is much appreciated.
 Please fork the repository or create a pull request if you have any suggestion for betterment.
 Subsequently, you could also open an issue for queries.
 Also, Don't forget to give the project a star!